FermiDirak/instabotjs/README.md

 ## Getting Started

 Install the package: `npm install -g instabotjs`
-Once installed, you can begin using instabot-cli: `$ instabot -h`
+Once installed, you can begin using instabot-cli.

 ## Usage